-The biggest part of Greece has a Mediterranean climate that is characterized by mild winters and dry hot summers.
-In the higher parts of Greece you can have pretty cold periods during winter.
+The biggest part of Greece enjoys a Mediterranean climate that is characterized by mild winters and dry hot summers.
+However in the higher parts of Greece you can experience pretty cold periods during winter.
 In some parts of Greece it is even possible to ski.

 The summer sun season continues until October, although in that month on some islands it can get colder, windier or wetter.
-July has monthly average temperatures of 28° C (82° Fahrenheit) and rainfall less than 0.5 cm (0.19 inch).
+July has monthly average temperatures of 31° C (88° Fahrenheit) and rainfall less than 0.5 cm (0.19 inch) in Corfu.
 Especially the months of July and August are sun-drenched on the Greek islands.

-Interested in more detailed Weather and Climate information?
+Interested in more detailed Weather and Climate information for Greece?

-Please select the city you wish to travel to, or the one closest to your destination.
+Please select the city below you wish to travel to, or the one closest to your destination.
 Each selected city will show you the following graphs:

-1. Average minimum and maximum temperature over the year
+1. Yearly average minimum and maximum temperatures

-2. Average monthly precipitation over the year (rainfall, snow)
+2. Monthly averages of precipitation throughout the year (rainfall, snow etc)

-3. Average monthly hours of sunshine over the year
+3. Monthly average hours of sunshine throughout the year

-On certain pages we also offer other historical weather data like humidity, wind speed and water temperature.
+Additionally, some pages provide historical weather data such as humidity, wind speed, and water temperature.